Medical Retirement

 • Permanent Disability Retirement List

-Also, your family members may be able to get TRICARE as a retiree family member.
-Keep your family's information in the Defense Enrollment Eligibility Reporting System updated.
+Also, your family members may be able to get TRICARE as retiree family members.
+Keep your family’s information in the Defense Enrollment Eligibility Reporting System updated.

 If you have an injury or condition, your service will:

-• Determine if you're on the lists above
+• Determine if you’re on one of the lists above.

-*This rating is different from your Department of Veterans Affairs disability rating.
+• Rate your disability.
+(This rating is different from your Department of Veterans Affairs disability rating.)

-If your service disability rating is less than 30%, you'll separate from active duty, not retire.
+Is your service disability rating is less than 30%?
+You’ll separate from active duty, not retire.
 Once you separate, you may apply for these temporary health plans: